Privacy Policy and Informed Consent

 Legitimate interests

-Special category data (including health and sexual information) is processed with explicit consent and where necessary for the provision of health or wellbeing services.
+Special category data is processed with explicit consent and where necessary for health and wellbeing services.

 You have the right to: